This page provides general information related to the applicability of export controls to international travel, particularly as they relate to

 Note: The requirements addressed on this page only relate to University travel and University equipment, including laptops and other personal electronic devices purchased with institutional or grant/contract funds, not personal travel or the export of personal items.

-The Information Security Policy and Records Office provides guidance to University travelers and sets the University Data Protection Standards and policies governing information security.
+The University Information Security Office provides guidance to University travelers and sets the University Data Protection Standards and policies governing information security.
 Please review the guidance and applicable standards and policies before taking your University device or data on international travel.

 Neither TMP nor ENC may be used for technology subject to the ITAR, which includes but is not limited to equipment, components, accessories, and software designed for use with/in missiles, satellites, spacecraft or defense/military items and associated technical data.
 In almost all cases a license will be required to temporarily or permanently export technology subject to the ITAR; license processing times vary, so be sure to allow sufficient lead time (OEC recommends two months for ITAR license requests).